 Other educational grants will be made from time to time to charities recommended by the Trustees and members of the Trust.

 The broad objectives of the health category are to:

 - support the mental and physical health of older people

 - fund medical research

-In this category, the Newby Trust has recently supported The Bridge Foundation in Bristol, Blue Smile in Cambridge and The Rosemary Foundation in Hampshire.
+In this category, the Trust has recently supported The Bridge Foundation in Bristol, Blue Smile in Cambridge and The Rosemary Foundation in Hampshire.

 - provide small grants for short-term emergency relief

 The Trust supports a wide range of charities that benefit disadvantaged people and communities.

-In this category, the Trust regularly supports Hope in the Valley Riding for the Disabled and has recently awarded grants to Northmoor Community Association, Culpeper Community Garden, Ferries Family Groups and Luminary Bakery.
+In this category, the Trust has recently awarded grants to Northmoor Community Association, Culpeper Community Garden, Ferries Family Groups, Back on Track Manchester and the Family Haven.

 The Trust will make grants for core costs such as day-to-day running costs.
 The Trust also makes project grants, capital grants and grants for salaries and bursaries.

 Grants may be made for one, two or three years, although most grants are for one year.